N4tSuJK/Python-UDP/README.md

 # Python-UDP
-server calculate factorial from client and sent back
+server calculate factorial from client and send back